DMDcoin/dmdv4migration/docs/main.md

 Further improvements are possible to shorten this delay:
 - packing: Packing more balances to together into one transaction.
 (Up to the allowed transaction gas limit and variable count limitations)
 - parallelization: This would allow processing more than one transaction within the same block

-# Appendix

-Entitlement:
-Entitlement for funds in the DMDv4 Network.
-An Entitlement is created when the snapshot for the DMDv3 Network is taken, is transferred into the DMDv4 Network and is valid until it is claimed.